Jellybox (studio)

-Jellybox is an American animation studio based in Los Angeles, Cailfornia, founded in 2023 by Gene Goldstein.
-The core team consists of Goldstein, co-founder and COO Sean Aitchison, animation director Laura Estrella and creative director Kasey Williams.
+Jellybox Studio, doing business as Jellybox, is an American independent animation studio based in Los Angeles, Cailfornia.
+Founded in 2023 by Gene Goldstein, the studio is known for producing animated web series, commercials, trailers, and music videos.

-The studio began during the production of NOXP, a web-series created by Goldstein in 2023, expanding to include client works.
+The studio began during the production of the web series NOXP, created by Goldstein in 2023, and eventually expanded to include client works.
 In 2024, Jellybox produced a series of animated shorts promoting animation workers' rights, which went viral.
-The studio is currently developing a continuation of the shorts under the title "Umbert Actually."
+On March 31, 2025, the studio started a Kickstarter campaign to fund more shorts under the title Umbert Actually, raising $107,021.
+The first episode premiered on March 18, 2026, critically focusing on Walt Disney.